michaelkyu/ddot/docs/intro.rst

    inferring a gene similarity network from an ontology.
 In particular, the similarity between two genes is calculated as the size of the smallest common subsystem, known as the Resnik score.

-#. **Align Ontologies:** Annotate a data-driven ontology by aligning
-   it to a curated ontology such as the Gene Ontology (GO).
-For instance, if a data-driven subsystem contains a similar set of genes as the GO term for DNA repair, then annotate this subsystem as being involved in DNA repair.
-Data-driven subsystems with no such matches represent new molecular mechanisms.

 #. **Expand Gene Set:** Given a set of genes as a “seed set” and a
    gene similarity network, identify an expanded set of genes that are